 The maximum capacity is 250 lbs.

-Is it legal in Washington?
+Is it legal to ride in California & Washington?

 Yes it is.
 It is treated like a Segway which means you can ride it anywhere a pedestrian can go and in lower speed roadways.
 Be courteous, safe and in control at all times.
-However most urban bicycle lanes are off limits.

 How safe is it?

 As with any transportation device, riders must use proper safety precautions.
 Always ride under control at a speed that is safe for you and those around you.
 We recommend that you wear a helmet and gloves as a safety precaution.
 However, because riders are in a natural upright position only a few inches off the ground, many times it is possible to simply step off onto the ground instead of falling.
 An experienced rider has total control over the speed and direction of the wheel and can very quickly stop in an emergency.

 On what type of terrain can I ride the Solowheel?